open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 ### Open a pull request

 Once you have your profile ready, it's time to create a pull request.
-Clink on the "Pull requests" button as highlighted in the screenshot below.
+Clink on one of the "Pull request" button as highlighted in the screenshot below.

 ![Initiate Pull Request](images/vi-initiate-pull-request.png)